nasa-jpl/osr-rover-code/setup/rover_bringup.md

 * put the rover's body on a box so that the wheels can spin without the rover hitting something by accident and the corner assemblies can rotate freely.
   * alternatively you can take off the wheels
-* Atach the USB dongle for your remote controller (xbox or Spektrum or other)
+* Attach the USB dongle for your remote controller (xbox or Spektrum or other)

 ## Configuring the rover parameters

 If you have any differences compared to the default build, you can change many parameters spread out over three files.
 Rather than modifying the original files, any changes should be made to the `_mod.yaml` files you made earlier.
-This way your changes don't get committed to git.
+This way your changes don't conflict with future updates.

 The files follow the same structure as the default.
 Just include the values that you need to change as the default values for other parameters may change over time.
 Say for example you installed bigger wheels on the rover.
 The software needs to know this such that it can control what speed to command to each motor.
 Start by opening the file you just created: